Skip to main content

 Send a test intervention

 Once the intervention is published, you can send a test by specifying a particular attribute key identifier.
 Signals will dispatch an intervention to that identifier so you can verify your subscription is set up correctly and diagnose any connection errors before relying on it in production.
+Your application must already be subscribed to that attribute key ID to receive the test.

 Intervention connection test showing attribute key input field to send a test intervention